 At Schloss Nymphenburg (palace), you can enjoy culture in combination with a tour of the palace park.
 The former summer palace of the Wittelsbach dynasty located in the western part of Munich, offers a glimpse into baroque architecture and its park invites you to linger.

-The Olympiapark (Olympic Park) is a diverse hub of attractions, making it the perfect destination for a leisurely Sunday outing: Whether you ascend the Olympiaturm (Olympic Tower), explore the Olympiastadion (Olympic Stadium), delve into the underwater world at Sea Life Munich or take a stroll to the Olympia-Alm, the highest beer garden in Munich.
+The Olympiapark (Olympic Park) is a diverse hub of attractions, making it the perfect destination for a leisurely Sunday outing: Whether you explore the Olympiastadion (Olympic Stadium), delve into the underwater world at Sea Life Munich or take a stroll to the Olympia-Alm, the highest beer garden in Munich.

 Many Munich residents venture to the surrounding areas at weekends.
 The Fünf-Seen-Land (five-lake region), including the Starnberger See and Ammersee is particularly easy to reach by public transport.